-As he approached my car I hit the electronic key and paused, staring disapprovingly at the cup in his hand.
+As he approached my car, I paused, staring disapprovingly at the cup in his hand.
 Without saying a word he tossed it in the trash.
 When I pulled away from the curb, he asked, "You have papers?"

 I nodded toward the glove compartment, where he pulled out the package of rolling papers and began to empty the contents of a zip lock into the waiting sheet.

 "You okay, bro?" he asked.
-I nodded twice, still highly agitated.
-He knew when I wanted to talk and when I didn't.
+I nodded, still highly agitated.
 My brothers, Jasper and Emmett, were the only people who really knew me.
-My parents knew the G-rated version of Edward Cullen, and as far as I was concerned, my mom was the only woman I could trust.
+My parents got the G-rated version of Edward Cullen, and as far as I was concerned, my mom was the only woman I could trust.
 I hated feeling like that, but I had no choice on the matter really.

-Once we got into the town of Forks, Port Angeles a distant memory, I had calmed down and all but forgot about the shit therapy session that had occurred a half hour prior.
-My mind was fixated on smoking the joint that Jasper rolled.
-He made a fucking mess of it, but I couldn't drive and roll at the same time, and I'd be damned if I let him drive my car.
+Once we got into the town of Forks, Port Angeles a distant memory, I had calmed down and all but forgot about the shit therapy session that I may or may not have overreacted to.

-We were idling at a red light, while my gaze focused on a sweet little brunette walking down the street with as ass that made me want to cup it in my hands and bite a chunk off it.
+We were idling at a red light, while my gaze focused on a cute little brunette walking down the street.
+She had a great ass.
 Jasper noticed her too, though neither of us said anything.
 She had her head down distracted, her eyes focused intently on her phone when I noticed she was about to walk off the curb right into a huge piece of wood hanging out of the back of a beat up old red pickup truck.

-"She's gonna walk right into it," I said flatly.
+"She's gonna walk right into the board," I said flatly.

 "Yeah?" he countered.
 "Fifty says she'll pick her head up at the last minute."
 My instinct was to honk the horn to startle her into looking up, but I didn't want her or anyone else for that matter, thinking I was honking at her because she was cute.
 A sexual harassment accusation was all I needed.

-"OOOOHHH fuck!" we yelled simultaneously, as she cracked the bridge of her nose right into the wood causing her to literally stager back a few feet.
+"OOOOHHH!"
+We yelled simultaneously as she cracked the bridge of her nose right into the wood, causing her to literally stager back a few feet.
 Her phone dropped from her hands, the battery cover popping off onto the sidewalk.

 "All beauty, no brains," I commented flatly.

-"It's a shame, really," he said laughing, as he dug in his pocket for the bills.
+"It's a shame," he said, laughing, as he dug in his pocket for the bills.
 "It's a good thing for her that she has a great ass."

-"No, I think it's a good thing for us, Bro."
+"No, I think it's a good thing for us."

 For the first time in almost a year that I had lived in this house, I noticed a light in the upstairs window of the house down the block.
-Must be new girl's room, I assumed.
-I could faintly see her image beyond the window, featureless with dark hair that she had piled up on top of her head.
+Must be New Girl's room.
+I could faintly see her image beyond the window, featureless with dark hair in a bun.
 She gazed out the window for a while and then she disappeared back into the room.

 As I snuffed out the butt on the wooden balcony, I noticed her appear in the window again.
-This time, it wasn't actually her, but her reflection in a long mirror attached to the back of a door.
-I gasped and smirked as I realized she was standing there in just her bra and panties, her female curves soft and subtle through the glass and sheer curtain.
+I gasped and smirked as I realized she was standing there in just her bra and panties, her female curves soft and subtle through the sheer curtain.

-However, I realized that if I did let my brothers in on my newly discovered show, they would never leave my bedroom at night.
-I also chose not to intrude on this girl's privacy any longer than was necessary out of respect for Charlie Swan, who was a good man and had been nothing but kind to my family.
+I decided not to intrude on this girl's privacy any longer than was necessary out of respect for Charlie Swan, who had been nothing but kind to my family.
 Besides, the last person's shit list I wanted to be on was the town's Chief of police, retired or not.